ADHD Brains Deserve Better Sleep, Not Just More Sleep.

 🌟 Values-Based Sleep Planning: Interactive modules linking sleep habits to personal values.

-🔄 Defusion Techniques for Sleep Worry: Visual tools creating distance from intrusive sleep-related thoughts.
+🔄 Diffusion Techniques for Sleep Worry: Visual tools creating distance from intrusive sleep-related thoughts.

 Our platform stands out with tailored features for ADHD: